 - Translate research findings to direct evidence-based nursing practice.

-- Develop organizational system changes for quality improvement in healthcare delivery in response to local and/or global community needs.
+- Develop organizational system changes for quality improvement in healthcare delivery in response to local and/or global community or workplace needs.

 - Apply optimal utilization of healthcare information technology across healthcare settings.

-- Advocate for the advancement of nursing and healthcare policy through sharing of science-based knowledge with healthcare policy-makers.
+- Advocate for the advancement of nursing and healthcare policy and standards to improve health outcomes by addressing positive social change and social policy initiatives through sharing of science-based knowledge with healthcare leaders and policy makers.

 - Demonstrate leadership to facilitate collaborative teams for improving patient and population health outcomes.

 - Utilize advanced nursing practice knowledge to implement methodologies to improve population and community health outcomes among culturally diverse populations.